Pinpoint tests (turbocharger)

 No

 INSTALL a new turbocharger.
-For more information, refer to Turbocharger - 115 HP Diesel Vehicles. available in this section.
-CHECK the system is working properly.
+For more information, refer to Turbocharger - 115hp Diesel Vehicles in this section.
+CHECK that the system is operating correctly.

 Yes